Bixgotthecode/sammyhallacher-portfolio/README.md

 # Engineering Portfolio

 A modern, responsive portfolio website showcasing engineering projects, skills, and experience.
-Built with HTML5, CSS3, and JavaScript, designed to be hosted on GitHub Pages.
+Built with HTML5, CSS3, and JavaScript, designed to be deployed on Vercel.

 ## Features

 - **Responsive Design**: Optimized for all devices (desktop, tablet, mobile)
 - **Modern UI/UX**: Clean, professional design with smooth animations
 - **Interactive Elements**: Smooth scrolling, hover effects, and form validation
-- **GitHub Pages Ready**: Configured for easy deployment on GitHub Pages
+- **Vercel Ready**: Configured for easy deployment on Vercel
 - **SEO Optimized**: Proper meta tags and semantic HTML structure
 - **Accessibility**: WCAG compliant with proper ARIA labels and keyboard navigation